crazykyler005/CHIP-8-Emulator/README.md

-This is an incomplement c++ Chip-8 emulator that uses SLD2 for rendering, keyboard input and sound and ImGui for creating the menubar as well as rendering.
+This is an incomplement c++ Chip-8 emulator that uses SLD2 for rendering, keyboard input and sound and ImGui for creating the menubar and the file dialog window.

 ## Planned Features
 Sound fx